d3/d3/docs/index.markdown

 {% endhighlight %}

-Perhaps more importantly, it will be a lot easier to handle dynamic data, interaction and animation, as we will see!
+Perhaps more importantly, it will be a lot easier to handle dynamic data, interaction and animation, as you will see!
 But first, let&rsquo;s take a look at each of these statements to understand how D3 works.

-1. On line 1 (L1), we select the chart element in the current document; this is similar to using `document.getElementById`.
+1. On line 1 (L1), we select the chart element in the current document; this is similar to using `getElementById`.
 D3 uses the [W3C Selectors API](http://www.w3.org/TR/selectors-api/) for selecting elements, so it&rsquo;s easy to select arbitrary elements by tag name, class, ID, and other attributes.

-2. On L2-3, we select the descendent bar elements of the previously-selected chart.
+2. On L2-3, we select the descendent bar elements.
 Since the chart is initially empty, this returns zero matches.
 However, by binding the selection to the dataset (`data`), we can create a *data selection* that includes the entering (missing) elements.

-3. On L4-7, we add a bar for each of the entering elements in the dataset, and then set the class, width and text content for each bar.
+3. On L4-7, we add a bar for each of the entering elements in the dataset, and then set the class, width and text for each bar.
 The values can be defined either as constants, or as functions of data.

 5. Lastly, on L8 we apply the transformation we built on the previous lines.
 D3 is _declarative_ in that the transformation isn&rsquo;t applied immediately;
    instead, we build up a reusable transform object and then call `apply`.
-This allows the same transform to be re-applied later, such as on animation or to handle an event.
+This allows the same transform to be re-applied later, such as during animation or in response to an event.

-The nice thing about data-binding is that we can easily define related attributes derived from the data.
+The nice thing about data-binding is that we can easily define additional attributes derived from the data.
 For example, say we wanted to set the background color of each bar: